 Finally, the only place the Woom 3 lost a point was on aesthetics.
 While a beautiful, head turn bike, we have to admit the Early Rider Belter 16 is truly jaw dropping.
 It’s the only bike that outscored the Woom 3 in this area.

 When other parents ask me to recommend a bike for their child, I nearly always recommend Woom.
 The only time I don’t is if they have a real budget constraint, and even then I might suggest that they try to find a used Woom bike from someone in the community.

-For 4 to 6 year old kids, the Woom 3 offers an comfortable, lightweight, and fun ride.
-Additionally, the optional Sram Automatix 2-speed hub, makes the Woom 3 FAST.
-If you want a high-quality, top-of-the-line bike for your admittedly spoiled (ahem, privileged?) child, get them the Woom 3.
+For 4 to 6 year old kids, the Woom 3 offers a comfortable, lightweight, and fun ride.
+If you want a high-quality, top-of-the-line bike for your child, get them the Woom 3.

-Note: Woom Bikes USA provided me with a Woom 3 to facilitate this review.
-I am also an affiliate of Woom, meaning if you click thru and buy a bike after reading this review, I get a percentage of the purchase.
-That said, I am a sincere and loyal ambassador of Woom because I really believe their bikes are amazing.
+Note: Woom Bikes USA provided us with a Woom 3 to facilitate this review.
+Rascal Rides is also an affiliate of Woom, meaning if you click thru and buy a bike after reading this review, we get a percentage of the purchase.

 Chris Del Sole has been an avid cyclist for over 20 years.
 He is now sharing his love of the sport with his wife and three children.
 A Marketing Director by day, in his free time he can be found riding, working on, looking at, talking about, and generally geeking out over bikes.
 In the winter, he spends his weekends teaching skiing and encouraging his kids to “send it” off every jump in sight.Since the writing of this article Chris has left his track down the trail and passed on.
 He will be forever missed and thought of often.
 Chris, thank you for the indelible mark you left on this world.